bhelx/below-c-level/content/schedule.md

 # Upcoming

+## 2025-04-01T18:00:00-05:00 - Jeff Read - An Implementation of the Deflate Algorithm

+Jeff Read will be discussing the [Deflate](https://en.wikipedia.org/wiki/Deflate) algorithm, a general data compression algorithm first developed by Phil Katz for his [PKZIP](https://www.pkware.com/products/pkzip) software, and now widely used in the PNG image format, gzip compressed files, and other applications.
+Mr. Read will present an implementation of the algorithm he wrote in [Scheme](https://www.scheme.org/) and talk about the details of the implementation and the challenges he faced writing it.

+# Archive

 ## 2025-03-11T18:00:00-06:00 - <ins>[Front End Party](http://www.frontendparty.com/)</ins> && Below C Level Crossover Episode

 This will be an extended meetup – 6-8pm, starting promptly.